derekkedziora/derekkedziora.com/_posts/stream/2021-03-11-subscribe-to-follow.md

 date: 2021-03-11 07:53
 ---

-And so Apple is following the trend and [changing the CTA on podcasts](https://jarango.com/2021/03/10/dont-subscribe-follow) from ”subscribe” to “follow”.
+And so Apple is following the trend and [changing the CTA on podcasts](https://jarango.com/2021/03/10/dont-subscribe-follow) from “subscribe” to “follow”.

 Listeners are building entire mental models around a single word.
 Subscribing costs money, following is free.